Mendocino Coast California, USA Travel Guide

 Food is generally safe; exercise judgment when choosing eateries.

-The Mendocino Coast is a safe destination with low crime rates.
+The Mendocino The coastline is a safe location with low crime rates.
 Petty crime, like car break-ins, can occur.

-Lock your vehicle and secure valuables out of sight.
+Lock your automobile and safeguard valuables out of sight.

 Be aware of surroundings, avoid poorly lit areas at night, avoid displaying large amounts of cash.